 If you’re reading this and you are wondering who Jack Kirby is you obviously don’t read comics.
 Kirby is one of the most influential artists and creators in the genre, ever.
 In fact, I would go so far as to say a huge swath of the history of comics since the 1960s has been an attempt to emulate or a reaction against his work.

 He is highly stylized and easily recognizable.
 Terms like Kirby Tech (to denote a streamlined, futuristic machine) and Kirby Crackle (a morphing, dotted way to depict energy) are common nomenclatures.
 He pioneered photo collage techniques and innovative ways to depict action and movement.
 In fact, as a kid growing up in the 70s I had a large selection of marvel comics (courtesy of an older brother) and I came to believe that Kirby’s style was the way to draw comics and everyone else was just doing it incorrectly.
 He has his detractors of course.
 There are those who feel his anatomy isn’t quite right or his hyper-stylized drawing style is clunky or amateurish.
 These points are valid because I believe everyone should have a right to their opinion even if those opinions are wrong.

 Kirby’s list of credits is ridiculous.
-He has co-created, written and plotted for the Fantastic Four, Captain America, Thor, Iron Man, Ant-Man, Nick Fury and His Howling Commandos, The Avengers, Black Panther, The Inhumans; basically the core of the Marvel Universe and those are just the highlights.
+He has co-created, written, and plotted for the Fantastic Four, Captain America, Thor, Iron Man, Ant-Man, Nick Fury and His Howling Commandos, The Avengers, Black Panther, and The Inhumans; basically, the core of the Marvel Universe and those are just the highlights.

 NOTE: This is an extremely abridged version of a very complicated creator relationship.
 I may at some point attempt to give my opinion about creator ownership and rights and Stan Lee, but right here seems a bit out of place.